schaidlab/pgsc_calc_wdl/README.md

 Fit mean and variance models for each PG score.
 Return mean and variance coefficients for ancestry adjustment.

+### ancestry_adjustment.R

+R functions used to fit ancestry models and perform ancestry adjustment (also utilized in adjust_scores.wdl)

 ## subset_score_file.wdl

 ## adjust_scores.wdl

-### ancestry_adjustment.R

-Written by Stephanie Gogarten.
-R functions to perform ancestry adjustment